mdn/browser-compat-data/schemas/compat-data-schema.md

   If `experimental` is `false`, it means the functionality is mature and no significant changes are expected in the future.

-- `standard_track`: a `boolean` value indicating if the feature is part of an active specification or specification process.
+- `standard_track`: a `boolean` value.

+  If `standard_track` is `true`, then the feature is part of an active specification or specification process.

-- `deprecated`: a `boolean` value that indicates if the feature is no longer recommended.
+- `deprecated`: a `boolean` value.

+  If `deprecated` is `true`, then the feature is no longer recommended.
 It might be removed in the future or might only be kept for compatibility purposes.
 Avoid using this functionality.

 ```json
 "__compat": {